-Nick founded the business of Nick Scali over 40 years ago and continues to act as a consultant to the Company.
-He was solely responsible for managing the business until Anthony (his son) joined in 1982.
-Nick is considered a pioneer and innovator in the importing and retailing of furniture and kitchens into Australia.
-Over the years, he has served on a number of public company boards, founded other enterprises and has made major contributions towards the Italian community within Australia, including serving as the President of the Italian Chamber of Commerce for 4 years.
+Nick founded the business of Nick Scali over 56 years ago and continues to act as a consultant to the Company.
+He was solely responsible for managing the business until Anthony, his son, joined in 1982.
+Nick is considered a pioneer and innovator in the importing and retailing of furniture into Australia.
+Over the years, he has served on a number of public company boards, founded other enterprises, introduced modular kitchens into the Australian market and by doing so founded a new industry, and has made major contributions towards the Australian Italian community, including serving as the President of the Italian Chamber of Commerce for 4 years.